EDWIN JIMENEZ: Geometry

 I love how strong and powerful the images are.
 You can sense the scale of the building – how big and tall they are.
 There’s hardly any curve; it’s all sharp lines, straight angles and geometric repetition.
 The choice of using black and white only accentuates the strength of the image as it removes any detail that could have distracted us from the imposing beauty of these buildings.

-A Bronx, NY, native, Edwin Jimenez was a highly athletic and creative child growing up.
+A Bronx, New York, native, Edwin Jimenez was a highly athletic and creative child growing up.
 He played music and sport and trained to be a professional baseball player.
 An unfortunate injury in the field had him refocus his energy on music and photography.
 He played in a couple of bands and started shooting live concerts.

 One thing led to another and he moved into sport, lifestyle and portrait photography, shooting for clients such as the Weather Channel, Adidas, Oxygen Network, VH1, or Sony Music.